UnbihexiumFan/edobox-11edo/README.md

 ## Dependencies

-Most of the dependencies are listed in [package.json](package.json), although I'd like to note that JummBox also has an indirect, optional dependency on [lamejs](https://www.npmjs.com/package/lamejs) via [jsdelivr](https://www.jsdelivr.com/) for exporting .mp3 files.
-If the user attempts to export an .mp3 file, JummBox will direct the browser to download that dependency on demand.
+Most of the dependencies are listed in [package.json](package.json), although I'd like to note that JummBox and Edobox also have an indirect, optional dependency on [lamejs](https://www.npmjs.com/package/lamejs) via [jsdelivr](https://www.jsdelivr.com/) for exporting .mp3 files.
+If the user attempts to export an .mp3 file, JummBox and EdoBox will direct the browser to download that dependency on demand.